ARKlab/Artesian.SDK/README.md

 DerivedTimeSerie can be:
 - Coalesce: gets the latest version of the MarketDataIds in order
-- MUV: gets the timeseries must updated version of the derived MarketData in the configuration
+- MUV: gets the timeseries most updated version of the derived MarketData in the configuration

 ## Links